tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 It's also easier to insert graphics.
 The graphics you insert will auto-resize to fit their columns and spaces.
 Through the graphics pod, you can change image properties, such as scaling and DPI or object styles.

 If you're using structured authoring with DITA, you can set up dynamic content filters based on DITA attributes.
 In the HTML5 output, a filter option lets users select certain DITA attributes.
 When users select an attribute, the content dynamically filters the display.
 For example, suppose you had a Mac, PC, and Linux attribute on your content.
 Users could select the filter they want, and the content would adjust based on the selected filter.

-When you're authoring DITA content, you can view the structure of your content in the lower-left corner.
-There's no need to toggle views to see the elements you're working with.
+When you’re authoring DITA content, you can view the structure of your content in the updated status bar.
+There’s no need to toggle views to see the elements you’re working with.

 FrameMaker 2017 also supports the new `resourceid` attribute in DITA 1.3.
 Keys for cross-references also have an improved dialog box that makes it easier to find and insert your keys.

-There are two new HTML layouts -- a new HTML5 layout called "Ocean" and a plain, frameless HTML layout.
+There are two new HTML5 layouts &mdash; called "Ocean" and "Indigo."
+Also, there’s a plain, frameless HTML layout.
 The plain frameless layout is meant to be imported into other systems and templates.

-The Ocean layout has an impressive new search with auto-complete features.
+All responsive HTML5 layouts have an impressive new search with auto-complete feature.
 When you start typing, results immediately appear.
 This allows users to update their query on the fly without waiting for a results page to serve up matches.

 The search index uses JSON for fast-indexing of the content.
 If you use SVG images, the text in the SVG image is even indexed in the search.